weitzner/rifdock-recipes/README.md

 ./docker_build.sh rifdock [CONDA CHANNEL PATH] [GITHUB TOKEN FILE]
 ```

+Some notes about the above commands:

-`[GITHUB TOKEN FILE]` is a file containing a GitHub API/Personal access token.
+1. `[GITHUB TOKEN FILE]` is a file containing a GitHub API/Personal access token.
 The token must be scoped with at _least_ the entire `repo` scope.

-The `[GITHUB TOKEN FILE]` is required since the Rosetta repository is private.
+    * The `[GITHUB TOKEN FILE]` is required since the Rosetta repository is private.

+2. `[CONDA CHANNEL PATH]` is where `docker_build.sh` will place the build artifacts.

+    * The `[CONDA CHANNEL PATH]` directory can either be an empty directory or an already-initialized conda channel directory.

 Those packages do not need to built again unless there is a compelling upstream update that we'd like to use.
 That being said, as our workflow evolves, we may wish to capture that in our container by including additional scripts or tools.